-In clinical trials, a higher percentage of QSYMIA-treated adults and pediatric patients aged 12 years and older experienced heart rate increases from baseline of more than 5, 10, 15, and 20 bpm compared to placebo-treated patients.
-Table 3 and Table 4 provide the numbers and percentages of adult and pediatric patients, respectively, with elevations in heart rate in clinical studies of up to one year.
+In adult and pediatric clinical trials, there was a higher incidence of heart rate elevations observed in QSYMIA-treated compared to placebo-treated patients.

+Table 5 and Table 6 provide the numbers and percentages of adult and pediatric patients, respectively, with elevations in heart rate in clinical studies of up to one year.

-Table 3.
+Table 5.
 Number and Percentage of Adults with Overweight or Obesity with an Increase in Heart Rate at a Single Time Point from Baseline